Bobby Cox, who led the Atlanta Braves to 14 straight division titles, five National League pennants, and a World Series title in 1995, died on May 9.

 The Braves’ domination during the 1990s was due in part to the “Big Three” pitchers, including John Smoltz, Greg Maddux, and Tom Glavine, a trio who led the team to the 1995 World Series championship and six division titles.

-Cox holds the all-time record for ejections in MLB with 162, which was previously held by John McGraw, who got the heave-ho more than 130 times.
+Cox tops the all-time record for ejections in MLB with 162, which was previously held by John McGraw, who got the heave-ho more than 130 times.
 It’s a record that MLB writer Will Leitch said may never be broken.

 Glavine, in an interview with Fox Sports, recalled how Maddux, who was charting pitches during a game, got Cox booted from a game by commenting on the home plate umpire’s calls.